zweilosec/Infosec-Notes/os-agnostic/scripting/script-language-comparison.md

 ### Working with Numeric Values

-In batch script, it is also possible to define a variable to hold a numeric value.
-This can be done by using the /A switch.
+In batch scripting, it is also possible to define a variable to hold a numeric value.
+This can be done by using the `/A` switch.

-The following code shows a simple way in which numeric values can be set with the /A switch.

 ```bat
 @echo off